-At bachelorette parties, your plan is to post up by the pool with a drink in hand all weekend and probably post pics with your other one because girls just wanna have fun, right?
-But before you start sharing all the bachelorette party shenanigans to the rest of the world, you'll want to read up on these need-to-know social media etiquette rules that EVERY bachelorette party attendee should follow.
+At bachelorette parties, your plan is to post up by the pool with a drink in hand all weekend and probably post pictures with your other one because girls just wanna have fun, right?
+But before you start sharing all the bachelorette party shenanigans with the rest of the world, you'll want to read up on these need-to-know social media etiquette rules that every bachelorette party attendee should follow.

 Remember that the bride's entire family and her soon-to-be-in-laws will see everything that is posted and that she's tagged in so it's best to err on the side of caution and post appropriate pictures of the group early in the evening, says Schweitzer.
 "Share the playful, late-night photos in less public ways for your bridal party to enjoy.
 For example, using an iCloud Photo Sharing Stream allows everyone to comment, like and save photos.
 Creating a Shutterfly Album or a Google Photos Album gives you a private platform as well."